ItunuIsewon/Prostate_cancer_images/README.md

 # Prostate_cancer_images
-This folder contains curated prostate cancer dataset from different sources with their features.
+This repository contains an interactive mind map that makes it easy to navigate through all available prostate cancer image dataset from different sources with their features.